URiem/geography-game/README.md

 ### HTML Validation

 The W3C Markup Validation Service was used to validate the HTML of the website.
-All pages passed with no errors or warnings.
+All pages passed with no errors.
+Warnings regarding empty headings can be ignored as the text content for the headings is provided by JavaScript as the game progesses.

 <details>
 <summary>Welcome and Quiz Page</summary>